FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 The AMR dataset was provided as a first example as it was immediately available.
 A generic FAIRification workflow was also provided.
 We reviewed the workflow and derived general principles for the cookbook.
 However (as for the principles we learnt) the lack of a context for the data, and the lack of goals for the FAIRification process made the actual action of FAIRification not valuable.

-As a result or our work on the AMR dataset, we identified useful general principles, including the need for license, availability of the data, the importance of context (e.g.: what ontologies to map to) and other details included in our report.
+As a result of our work on the AMR dataset, we identified useful general principles, including the need for license, availability of the data, the importance of context (e.g.: what ontologies to map to) and other details included in our report.

-We also identified key FAIRification steps in the proposed process, some of which non obvious (e.g.: capture modifications done to ingest data).
+We also identified key FAIRification steps in the proposed process, some of which are non obvious (e.g.: capture modifications done to ingest data).
 On this basis we started to sketch a generic workflow.

 Overall this dataset has been very useful to start our overall process and team activities.